yaapu/FrskyTelemetryScript/README.md

 - /SOUNDS/yaapu0/fr
 - /SOUNDS/yaapu0/de

+On Horus make sure you have the /SOUNDS/yaapu0, SCRIPTS/YAAPU/CFG and SCRIPTS/YAAPU/IMAGES folders.

+On Horus radios the script can be started in 2 ways:
+- widget (recommended) see this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12-as-a-Widget)
+- one time script by using the yaapux.lua or yaapux.luac script, see this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12)

 On Horus radios the correct folder structure is

 - /SCRIPTS/YAAPU/CFG
 - /SCRIPTS/YAAPU/IMAGES
 - /SCRIPTS/YAAPU/yaapux.lua
 - /SCRIPTS/YAAPU/yaapux.luac
+- /SCRIPTS/YAAPU/menu.lua
+- /SCRIPTS/YAAPU/menu.luac
 - /SOUNDS/yaapu0/en
 - /SOUNDS/yaapu0/it
 - /SOUNDS/yaapu0/fr
 - /SOUNDS/yaapu0/de
+- /WIDGETS/Yaapu/main.lua
+- /WIDGETS/Yaapu/main.luac

-I do provide already compiled versions for X10/X12,X9D and QX7.
+I do provide compiled versions for all radios: X10/X12,X9D and QX7 and X-Lite

 **Note: On radios without the luac option enabled it is necessary to use the .lua versions**

-**Note: On the Horus the script needs to be started as a "one time script", see the [wiki](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12) on how to do it.**

 ## Sound files customization